Skip to main content

 Okazaki Fragments

-Okazaki fragments are short sequences of DNA nucleotides synthesized on the lagging strand during DNA replication.
-They are formed because DNA polymerase can only add nucleotides in a 5' to 3' direction, necessitating the synthesis of these fragments in a discontinuous manner.
-Each fragment is later joined together to create a continuous strand, highlighting their crucial role in ensuring accurate DNA replication.
+Okazaki fragments are short DNA segments synthesized discontinuously on the lagging strand during DNA replication.
+Because DNA polymerase can only synthesize DNA in the 5' to 3' direction, these fragments allow replication to proceed in segments opposite to the replication fork movement.
+They are later joined to form a continuous strand.

 Recommended video: